How to Make Easy Snacks Without Cooking

 Dips are a fantastic vehicle for the consumption of fruits and vegetables anytime, but especially at snack time because it turns it into an interactive experience.
 I am always astounded by how much more produce gets eaten when there is a dip involved.

 And dips don’t need to just be for fruits and veggies, you can easily throw out a platter with some pretzels, pita chips, or crackers to go along with the produce and then you’ve got everything covered.

-To make the sweet yogurt dip, just combine plain yogurt with a drizzle of honey, a dash of vanilla, and a sprinkle of cinnamon.
-It’s that easy and goes really well with fruit and pretzels!
+- sweet yogurt dip: just mix together plain yogurt with a drizzle of honey, a dash of vanilla, and a sprinkle of cinnamon.
+It’s that easy and goes really well with fruit and pretzels

 As my boys have gotten bigger, so have their appetites.
 Now, when my oldest gets home from school or camp, he is often super hungry and asks for a “second lunch.”
 Some options we have come up with over the past few months include: